qq1012510777/cuDFNsys/README.md

   <img width="500" src="https://github.com/qq1012510777/cuDFNsys/blob/main/moive_particles_Diffusion_dominated.gif">
 </p>
 <p align="center">
     <em>Figure 2.
-Diffusiondominated dispersion in a DFN with 300 000 particles.
+Diffusion-dominated dispersion in a DFN with 300 000 particles.
 The Peclet number is 0.01.
-The length scale in the Peclet number is the mean value of fractures.
+The length scale in the Peclet number is the mean value of fracture sizes.
 Left: the DFN and hydraulic head field.
 Right: the particle spreading.
 The particles initialize at a plane with z = 0. </em>
 </p>

 # Authors